Javier Muñoz Delgado

 Javier Francisco Muñoz Delgado (born 13 July 1972 – 29 August 2015) was a Chilean journalist and play-by-play commentator known for his narrations at Canal del Futbol (CDF).

 Biography

 Early life: 1972–1990

 He was born and raised in a humble town called El Tambo, specifically in Oscar Bonilla barrio, a 'campamento' named in honour of the Chilean Army's homologous general (1918–1975).
 He attended first the Alonso de Ercilla School during his primary education and then went to the high school at Los Andes Commercial Lyceum.

-Being a teenager, he already animated meetings and even began to work at media like Radio Trasandina.
+Being a teenager, he already animated meetings and even began to work in media like Radio Trasandina.
 This allowed him to find work in San Felipe, Aconcagua Province's capital city.
 Here, he worked at Radio Colunquén, where he broadcast the program El Clan Juvenil (or «The youth clan»), which marked a radical epoch for San Felipe's people.
 Nevertheless, soon he began to get closer to being a sports commentator, the reason why he moved to Radio Aconcagua.